Weddings

 The following fees apply:

-• Other fees may apply, including for additional musicians or additional flowers.
+Other fees may apply, for example, for additional musicians.

 This webpage is intended to supplement rather than replace the counsel and cooperative efforts of the clergy in planning your special day.
 Please use this as a starting point for that personal conversation.
 And again, Congratulations!